-Committee Services provides centralized, nonpartisan research and issue analysis for the Legislative Branch.
-Committee Services does not provide legal advice.
-Background Briefs are intended to give the reader a general understanding of a subject, and are based on information which is current as of the date of publication.
-Legislative, executive, and judicial actions subsequent to publication may affect the timeliness of the information.
+Please note that the Legislative Policy and Research Office provides centralized, nonpartisan research and issue analysis for Oregon's legislative branch.
+The Legislative Policy and Research Office does not provide legal advice.
+Background Briefs contain general information that is current as of the date of publication.
+Subsequent action by the legislative, executive or judicial branches may affect accuracy.